Azerks/backend/README.md

 ## Specifications

 The architecture is a simplified version of a Clean Architecture under a single microservice.
-I usually like to do it with a domain layer and cqrs, but there is no need for it.
+I usually like to do it with a domain layer and cqrs, but there is no need for it here.

-The Application is divided into 3 layers:
+The Application is divided into three layers:

 - Interface Layer: The entry point of the application, where the request is received and the response is sent.
 This layer is calling the application layer